Nodal-Robotics/nodal-workspace/docs/safety/safety-requirements/index.md

 # Safety Requirements

-This section defines how **safety requirements (SR)** are specified, structured, allocated, and managed across the Axion Robotics / NODAL ecosystem.
+This section defines how **safety requirements (SR)** are specified, structured, allocated, and managed across the  NODAL ecosystem.

 Safety requirements are **normative**, **verifiable**, and **traceable** artifacts.
 They represent the contractual link between: